willake/vreactable/README.md

 #### Aruco markers

-Camera is ready, then you will need to have markers for tracking.
-In this tracker tool, there is a section called `Aruco Generator`.
-Usually users do not need to adjust any settings.
-By clicking button `Generate Aruco markers`, a set of Aruco markers will be generated in `${projectfolder}\resources\aruco\markers`.
-An easy printing version will be at `${projectfolder}\resources\aruco\packed`.
-For the markers, it will be more handy if they are attached to a cube.
-The actual marker size on printed paper is `marker size + (gap size * 2)`.
-The default paper size is set to an A4 paper. **Note that always leave some white space outside the marker.
-Otherwise it will not be detected.** You can change the marker color to whatever you would like but keep in mind that the color should have high contrast to the background.
+Once your camera setup is complete, the next step is to obtain markers for tracking.
+In the tracker tool, navigate to the 'Aruco Generator' section.
+Typically, users won't need to adjust any settings.
+Simply click the 'Generate Aruco markers' button, and a set of Aruco markers will be generated in ${projectfolder}\resources\aruco\markers.
+Additionally, a printer-friendly version will be available at `${projectfolder}\resources\aruco\packed`.

+For practical use, it's recommended to affix the markers to a cube.
+The setup includes 36 aruco markers.
+The actual size of the markers on the printed paper is calculated as `marker size + (gap size * 2)`.
+The default paper size is set to A4, and it's crucial to leave some white space around the marker to ensure proper detection.
+Feel free to customize the marker color, but ensure it contrasts sharply with the background for optimal performance.

 ![Markers](./assets/readme/markers.png)

-The setup includes a camera and 36 aruco tags.

 ![Cubes](./assets/readme/cube.jpg)

 ### Component 2: Websocket Server

-To send data to Resonite, we will need a websocket server as a middleware.
-We use Chataigne as the websocket server since it is easy to setup.
-It is also possible to replace it by any other websocket server applications.
-The function of the server is to receive data from the tracking software and reflect(brodcast) the data to all clients.
+For transmitting data to Resonite, a middleware WebSocket server is required.
+Chataigne is recommended for this purpose due to its easy setup.
+However, it's possible to substitute it with any other WebSocket server application.
+The server's role is to receive data from the tracking software and broadcast it to all clients.

-If you would like to go with Chataigne.
-First, open Chataigne 1.9.7.
-Next, download the [template](https://github.com/willake/vreactable/releases) we prepared.
-Load the template then websocket server is ready to go.
+If you opt for Chataigne, start by opening Chataigne version 1.9.7.
+Then, download the [template](https://github.com/willake/vreactable/releases) provided.
+Load the template, and your WebSocket server using Chataigne will be ready for operation.

 ### Component 3: Resonite World